SeanJPeng/Interactive-Lab-Hub/finalProject/README.md

 Dec 11 Add the touch screen to our prototype<br>
 Dec 12 Wrap things up and finish all the documentation<br>
 Dec 13 Final deliverable<br>

+### Risks / Contingencies
+● The flux for the pump might be too small.
+We will use multiple pumps if necessary.<br>
+● We might not be able to build a working touch screen.
+We will use physical buttons like capacity sensors instead.<br>
+● We need more thought on how to refill the drinks being dispensed once they are empty.
+We will need to design this part carefully if we want the device to be refillable.<br>